 The adage if you can’t say something nice, say nothing rings in my ears, especially as it pertains to travel and experiencing the unfamiliar, foreign or out-right weird.
-Conscientious travelers have a responsibility to be tolerant and non-judgmental, right?
-With that in mind, and coupled with the self-imposed obligation share the best of countries not my own, I reluctantly reveal 5 ways Sri Lanka nearly crushed my travel bug.
+Conscientious travelers have a responsibility to be tolerant and non-judgmental.
+With that in mind, and coupled with the self-imposed obligation share the best of countries not my own, I shyly reveal 5 ways Sri Lanka nearly crushed my travel bug.

 1. Oh the Driving

-You need to hire a car and driver to expeditiously see the country, however road conditions and lack of direct routes (one main highway connecting not much) meant 31 hours of car travel, my least favourite form of conveyance, to cover just 700 miles up, down, and around the country.
+You need to hire a car and driver to expeditiously see the country, however rural road and one main highway meant 31 hours of car travel, my least favourite form of conveyance, to cover just 700 miles up, down, and around the country.
 Beyond the sheer volume of road time, there’s also the take your life in your hands adrenaline rush involved.
 With narrow lanes, road-hogging lorries, and high-speed overtakers, nothing prepares you for driving (or riding as a terrified passenger) in a country where head-on collisions seem inevitable, avoided only by a system of flashing lights, hand signals, and an unwritten code of driver decorum.
 My road weary travel partner asked on day five, “have we been in Sri Lanka this whole time?”
 You do know it’s an island, I replied, but I know what you mean!

 2. Geckos, everywhere!
 Yes, I understand it’s a jungle out there.
-I understand geckos are harmless and necessary.
-Nonetheless tiny lizards in my shower, zipping around near my bed, and scurrying towards my luggage, in every hotel room, every day.
+I understand geckos are harmless and necessary but tiny lizards in my shower, zipping around near my bed, and scurrying towards my luggage, in every hotel room, every day.
 Give me strength.
+No hitch-hiking reptiles allowed!

 3. Entrance Fees like Disneyland

-While I appreciate and accept there will be “foreigner” prices, I don’t expect them to equate to home-country prices.
+I appreciate and accept there will be “foreigner” prices, I don’t expect them to equate to home-country prices.
 For example the towns and ancient ruins of Anuradhapura and Polonnaruwa both cost $25 per person and you’ll pay $30 per person for the joy of climbing Sigiriya rock.
 In comparison the entrance fee for the Grand Canyon is $25 for a 7-day pass (USA); $12 to visit Stonehenge (UK); $16 to see the Mona Lisa and the rest of the artwork in the Louvre (France).
-Dear Tourist Board, A little perspective and if you would like to see more visitors, re-evaluate prices and consider some regulation.
+That said, worth the fees, and far better value than Disney.

 The convergence of beggars and touts in every spot likely to be crossed by a tourist.
 According to my Bradt guidebook, “unlike hawkers in other countries, at least they are trying to sell something.”
-I could have funded my trip with the number of times I heard “it’s nothing to you.”
-The facts are you go on holiday for two weeks a year, take an expensive flight non-direct to somewhere like Colombo, and money is not nothing to you.
-I don’t live every day sparing no expense, so on holiday I want to enjoy myself.
-The steady stream of so-called vendors who invasively intruded into my adventure left me harassed and exhausted.
-Special mention goes to the “guides” and “helpers” at Sigiriya; despite my 2012 guidebook suggesting a small tip of Rs100 to Rs500 (a few dollars) depending on your rate of satisfaction, both asked or rather insisted on $20 compensation for their services at which point I really started to dislike Roytson Ellis author of Bradt Sri Lanka.
+The steady stream of so-called vendors who invasively intruded into my adventure uttering the oft-repeated phrase “it’s nothing to you” left me feeling slightly harassed and exhausted.
+Special mention goes to the “guides” and “helpers” at Sigiriya; despite my guidebook suggesting a small tip of Rs100 to Rs500 (a few dollars) depending on your rate of satisfaction, both asked rather persistently for $20 compensation for their services.
+They should work in sales, oh wait, they do.
+In which case, well done boys.

 5. 5-Star Prices

-Alright, time to make amends by saying several nice about traveling in Sri Lanka.
+Alright, time to make amends for any unintended harshness by saying several wonderful about traveling in Sri Lanka.

-I am glad to be among the first throngs of tourists to rediscover the country.
-It is beautiful and I’d go as far to say, Lord Buddha painted Ceylon in a palette of yellow and green with the vast country-side specked with plantation style properties of the gentrified land-owning farmers.
+I was glad to be among the first throngs of tourists to rediscover the country.
+It is beautiful and I’d go as far to say, Lord Buddha painted Ceylon in a palette of yellow and green with the vast country-side, specked with plantation style properties and gentrified land-owning farmers.

-I am glad there will be another airport connecting the deep south coast with the rest of the country but glad I saw the unspoiled, pre-developed southern coastline.
+Plans are underway to build a new super-highway and maybe there will be another airport connecting the deep south coast with the rest of the country.

-When I eventually return once the country has a handle on the “tourism thing” I have two must do’s that I missed this trip:
+When I eventually return once the country there are two must do’s that I missed this trip:

 1. Start an ascent of Adam’s Peak at 1:00am to reach the summit at dawn.
 The country’s holiest pilgrimage, you’ll find an indentation at the summit that Buddhists believe is the footprint of Gautama Buddha, Hindus believe is the sacred footprint of Lord Shiva, and Muslims insist, and Christians agree, is Adam’s footprint left when he was cast out of the Garden of Eden.
 A convergence of religions in amicable disagreement ~ and a spectacular view.